 Accommodations are tailored to the individual needs of students.
 Reasonable accommodations must be supported by current documentation.
-A wide range of accommodations is available including those listed below.
-To request accommodations, follow the accommodation letter instructions and fill out the Accommodation Letter Request Form.
+A wide range of accommodations are available including those listed below.
+To request accommodations, please follow the instructions on our How to Connect page.

 Alternative Test Arrangements

 Testing accommodations may include extended time on tests, a low distraction environment, relocation, or a different test format.
 The faculty has primary responsibility for providing appropriate exam space for students.
 Limited space can be arranged through the Services for Students with Disabilities (SSD) Testing Center.
 It is expected that all exams will be taken at the regularly scheduled time unless the student and the instructor have made an alternative arrangement.
 Since most professors give dates of exams on the course syllabus, students can make testing arrangements at the beginning of the semester.